-Steven I. Hanish, M.D., is an Associate Professor in the Department of Surgery at UT Southwestern Medical Center, as well as the Surgical Director of UTSW’s Adult and Pediatric Liver Transplantation Program and Director of its Living-Donor Liver Transplantation Program.
+Steven I. Hanish, M.D., is an Associate Professor in the Department of Surgery at UT Southwestern Medical Center, as well as the Surgical Director of UTSW’s Adult Liver Transplantation Program and Director of its Living-Donor Liver Transplantation Program.
 He specializes in complex surgeries of the liver and bile duct.

 Dr. Hanish earned his medical degree at the Indiana University School of Medicine.
 He completed a residency in general surgery at Duke University School of Medicine and received advanced training in transplant surgery through a fellowship at the University of Wisconsin Hospitals and Clinics.
 He performed additional training at Asan Medical Center in Seoul, South Korea, learning the techniques of performing living-donor liver transplantation.